 Instead, you’ll need to give them confidence that your organization is legitimate and worthy of their business.
 Follow these guidelines that professional website copywriters use to create trust with their words:

 From the second a visitor lands on your website, he’s thinking, “What’s in it for me?”
 Make sure your copy answers that question.
 Don’t ramble on about how great you are.
 Tell the customer what you can do for them.
 Use the word “you” instead of “we” or “I” as much as possible.

 Ideally, your website should tell visitors what you’ve got, what it will do for them, and what they need to do next.

 People want to know that a business they found on the internet isn’t fly-by-night.
 Your longevity, “in business since 2001,” is proof of your quality and a subtle indication of popularity.

-Instead of making a statement like “Our product will save you a lot of money,” say “Our product will save you over $120 a month.”
-Instead of saying that the dress you’re selling will make you look thinner, say, “This dress will instantly make you look 15 pounds thinner.”
+Instead of writing a statement like “Our product will save you a lot of money,” say “Our product will save you over $120 a month.”
+Instead of writing that the dress you’re selling will make you look thinner, say, “This dress will instantly make you look 15 pounds thinner.”

 Breaking up big blocks of copy with short lists will make your copy easier to read and understand.
-Those bullets should serve to drive home some of your most important, trust-inducing points.
+The white space they create helps catch the eye.

 Don’t sensationalize or exaggerate your claims.
 Use upbeat, positive statements, but make sure they’re believable.
+More tell; less sell.

 Follow these 10 guidelines to improve your website’s content.
 But if you need someone who can take an objective view of your business and compose creative copy that speaks directly to your target audience and produces the results you want, contact a professional website copywriter.